Self-Employed Mortgages

 With the right advice, it may even be possible to get a self-employed mortgage with severe forms of adverse credit, such as bankruptcies and repossessions, as long as enough time has passed since these issues occurred and your financial conduct has been responsible since then.

 Yes, of course.
-If you’re applying on a joint basis then a mortgage lender will take both of your incomes into account when calculating how much you can borrow.
+If you’re applying jointly, a mortgage lender will consider both of your incomes when calculating your loan amount.

-If one of you is employed then your annual salary will be required and if one of you is self-employed the lender will use an average of your last 2-3 years earnings.
+If one of you is employed, your annual salary will be required.
+If one of you is self-employed, the lender will use an average of your last 2-3 years’ earnings.
 These amounts will be added together and multiplied by whatever factor the lender uses to give the amount you can borrow for a mortgage.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!